STAMP-project/camp/docs/pages/xwiki.md

 implementation of the orchestrations.
 This template must include:

  1. A docker-compose file, which illustrates the bindings and the configuration of each service.

  2. Dockerfile (and any other configurations) files for the services whose image must be built from scratch.

-In the X-Wiki case, the template directory specify for implementation of every components whose image is not to be downloaded directly from the Docker hub.
+In the X-Wiki case, the template directory specifies an implementation of every components whose image is not to be downloaded directly from the Docker hub.